 Berry season is upon us and I couldn’t be more happy.
 Whether you’re looking for strawberries, blueberries, raspberries or boysenberries, the fruits are becoming readily available and at affordable prices.
-This berry cobbler is versatile and a great use of any type of berry or soft and juicy fruit.
+And, this berry cobbler is versatile and a great use of any type of berry or soft and juicy fruit.

 Over the past couple of weeks, I’ve been wrangling with our excess of strawberries.
 I made strawberry cornmeal muffins, jam and froze a bunch for later use, but I still had quite a few in the fridge.
 Myrnie from I Wonder Woman suggested Magic Cobbler, which I hadn’t heard of before.